-I remember as a kid watching the Tudor warship Mary Rose being rescued from the depths of the Solent on TV, and several years later visiting Portsmouth to see her skeletal remains.
+As a teenager I watched on TV as the battered remains of the Tudor warship Mary Rose was rescued from the muddy depths of the Solent.
+Some years later we visited Portsmouth to see her skeletal remains, now preserved and the centrepiece of a museum.
 Hers was a remarkable story of survival beneath the seabed, but she’s not a patch on the Vasa.

 On show in her own museum in Stockholm, Sweden’s handsome capital, this remarkable wooden vessel sank after sailing just a mile or so from the dockyards in which she’d been built.
 And even more embarrassingly for all involved, it was her maiden voyage.
 The disaster happened on August 10, 1628, but experts say it was a sinking that could’ve been avoided.
 The impatient Swedish king insisted on her joining his battle fleet even though the admirals knew she was top heavy.
 Sure enough, over she rolled and up to 50 sailors died.
 I’ve no idea how the king reacted, but I’m sure he went to bed that night feeling ever so slightly vexed.